MartaWoodkowski/Pandas/README.md

 ## Heroes of Pymoli

-Analyzing the data for their most recent fantasy game Heroes of Pymoli.
+Analyzed the data for one of the most recent fantasy game Heroes of Pymoli.

 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-The company would like you to generate a report that breaks down the game's purchasing data into meaningful insights.
+I generated a report that breaks down the game's purchasing data into meaningful insights.

-Final report should include each of the following:
+Final report includes each of the following:

 ### Player Count